The Ultimate Guide To Glacier Tours in Iceland

 - See also: What to Pack For Travel in Iceland

 Non-essential gear that you may value includes a walking pole, for those worried they will not be sure enough on their feet, and a camera.
-There is no doubt that you will wish to enshrine the unbelievable vistas you will witness from the glacier into something you can look back on for the rest of your life.
+There is no doubt that you will wish to capture the unbelievable vistas you will witness from the glacier into something you can look back on for the rest of your life.

 Types of Glacier Tours